Improving the communication and collaboration between your team is easy using social tools your workspace.

 - Click the alert box to display the five most-recent notifications.

-Tags are used to identify and group objects within the AnalytiXagility platform, such as documents, files and datafiles.
+Tags are used to identify and group objects within the AnalytiXagility platform, such as documents, files and database tables or views.
 For example attaching a tag to the files and notes related to specific project may help to better organise the workspace contents.

 Note: the set of tags is global to the installation, therefore tags that you enter can be seen and used by other users, even if they do not belong to any of your workspaces.